-He has a long standing research interest in anticoagulation and thromboembolic disease and was the Medical Director of the Anticoagulation Clinics for the Henry Ford Health System in Detroit, MI for15 years.
+He has a long standing research interest in anticoagulation and thromboembolic disease and was the Medical Director of the Anticoagulation Clinics for the Henry Ford Health System in Detroit, MI for 15 years.

-Dr. Kaatz is a fellow of American College of Physicians, as well as a member of the Society for General Internal Medicine, the Society of Hospital Medicine, the International Society of Thrombosis and Heamostasis and the American Medical Association.
-He serves on the boards of the National Certification Board of Anticoagulation Providers, AC Forum and the Medical Scientific Advisory Board of the National Blood Clot Alliance.
+Dr. Kaatz is a fellow of American College of Physicians and the Society of Hospital Medicine, as well as a member of the Society for General Internal Medicine, International Society of Thrombosis and Heamostasis and the American Medical Association.
+He serves on the boards of the Anticoagulation Forum, Thrombosis and Hemostasis Societies of North America, National Certification Board of Anticoagulation Providers, Medical & Scientific Advisory Board of the National Blood Clot Alliance.

 Gerald V. Naccarelli M.D. was born in Philadelphia, Pa, received his B.S. in Biology from St. Joseph’s University and his M.D. degree from the Pennsylvania State University College of Medicine in Hershey.
 He was an Internal Medicine Resident at the North Carolina Baptist Hospital/Bowman Gray School of Medicine (Wake Forest University).
 He was a Fellow in Cardiology and Chief Resident in Medicine at the Penn State University College of Medicine followed by a UPSHS postdoctoral Fellow in Cardiac Electrophysiology at the Indiana University School of Medicine.
 Prior to his current position at Hershey, he was Director of Clinical Electrophysiology and Vice-Chairman of Cardiology at the University of Texas Medical School at Houston.
 In 1995 he moved to Hershey and currently is the Bernard Trabin Chair in Cardiology, Professor of Medicine, Chief of the Division of Cardiology, and Associate Clinical Director of the Heart and Vascular Institute at the Pennsylvania State University College of Medicine/Milton S. Hershey Medical Center.